 Mahr’s Bräu Kellerbier came first, circa 2012, as the head brewer is a rabid music fan and befriended the Mastodon band members (how does one even do that?).
 Then, the year after, the band teamed up with Signature Brews in London to create a black IPA.
 Ha!
 Yeah! is a black IPA made here in Hong Kong by Citibrew, if you’re looking to try one.

-Now, Mastodon has a run of beers with Danish brewery Mikkeller, who make awesome beers.
-They’ve just opened their second bar in Shanghai (when are you coming to Hong Kong, guys?).
+Now, Mastodon has a run of beers with Danish brewery Mikkeller, which makes awesome beers.
+They’ve recently opened their second bar in Shanghai (when are you coming to Hong Kong, guys?).

 The Mikkeller series started in 2015 with Mastodon Mother Puncher, a farmhouse IPA with passion fruit.
 Then, in 2017, they released an imperial stout called Sultan’s Curse, which was brewed by Mikkeller at their San Diego brewery.
 Ancient Kingdom is the third in the series, a Czech Pilsner released in 2018.

-When the band visited HK back in 2017, lead singer Dave Mustaine was spotted enjoying a beer at Hard Rock Cafe in Lan Kwai Fong!
-Oh, how we wish we were there to show him some spots with fresh local brews.
-Ho Lan Jeng, The Madhouse, Second Draft, Blue Supreme...
+When the band visited Hong Kong back in 2017, lead singer Dave Mustaine was spotted enjoying a beer at Hard Rock Cafe in Lan Kwai Fong!
+Oh, how we wish we were there to show him some spots to enjoy fresh local brews.

 Arrogant Consortia Enter Night Pilsner (3.44/5)